 Is Crypto Staking Halal?

 Opinions differ.
-Some liken rewards to interest and prohibit them; others allow structures that resemble profit-and-loss sharing.
+Some scholars treat staking rewards as similar to interest and discourage them, while others allow structures that function more like profit-and-loss sharing.

 Is It Halal to Trade in Cryptocurrency?

-Trading may be permissible if the asset itself is allowed, speculation is restrained, and transactions respect Islamic law.
+Trading may be permissible if the asset itself is acceptable, speculation is controlled, and the transaction remains within Islamic legal boundaries.

 Which Trading Is Halal in Islam?

-Ethical, transparent, and non-speculative trading—especially when tied to real economic value or tangible assets—is considered permissible.
+Generally, ethical and transparent trading—especially when connected to real economic value and free of excessive speculation—is considered permissible.